hun-ah/basic-calculator/README.md

 than two numnbers at a time (for example, my calculator can handle 2 + 2 = 4 but not 2 + 2 + 2 = 6).

 ## Lessons Learned
-This was my first real project (other than my website) building something with JavaScript.
-I learned a whole lot!
+This was my first time building an application with JavaScript.
+I learned a lot!
 Some of my main takeaways are:
 - learning how to use/implement custom data attributes using data.set
 - nesting if statements to create more complex logic
 - gaining more experience using built in methods and learning their capabilities/limitations (ie. Number, toString, toFixed, incluces, matches)